mivek/MetarParser/CONTRIBUTING.md

 This project currently supports English and French languages.
 If you are willing to add a new language, please use  https://poeditor.com/join/project/kWbkKRuHlr to register and contribute.
-Once a language is completed at 100%, the file will be added to the project.
+Once a language is complete at 100%, the file will be added to the project.

 Thank you